-In the wake of gun-related tragedies, such as the recent shooting spree in Colorado, the pro-gun part of the population always comes to one conclusion: the problem was not that there were too many guns, but rather that there were too few guns.
+In the wake of gun-related tragedies, the pro-gun part of the population always comes to the same conclusion: the problem was not that there were too many guns, but rather that there were too few guns.
 In other words, had there been “just one more gun” – in the hands of one of the victims – they would’ve been able to defend themselves, and stop the shooter.

 Not only is it “blaming the victim” for not defending themselves, the more we learn about the details of mass-shootings, the more it becomes clear that “one more gun” wouldn’t have made any practical difference.
-Let’s look at three well-known mass-shootings: the recent “Batman” shooting, 2011′s Gabby Giffords shooting, and the Virgina Tech massacre in 2007.
+Let’s look at three well-known mass-shootings: (1) the “Batman” shooting in Aurora, Colorado, (2) 2011’s Gabby Giffords shooting, and (3) the Virgina Tech massacre in 2007.*

-This theory relies heavily on the following two contradictory assumptions:
+The theory of “one more gun” relies heavily on the following two contradictory assumptions:

 1) If everyone is allowed to carry a gun, then the fear of retaliation will preemptively stop someone from using a gun in the first place, because statistically it’s probable that someone else will have a gun… and no one wants to be killed – obviously.